India’s Fight Against Hunger: Programs, Policies, and Future Plans

 • Places with hidden hunger: Much of Africa south of the Sahara and the South Asian subcontinent are hotspots where the prevalence of hidden hunger is high.

-Nutritional security in India
+Nutritional Security and Hunger in India

 For a long time, alleviation of poverty and hunger remained the focal point of development partners and governments alike and understandably so.
 After all, WHO places 10 per cent of world’s population in the bracket that lives on less than $1.90 a day and food security is difficult to achieve amidst such rampant poverty.